tmonk/stata-workbench/README.md

 ## Quickstart

-That screenshot makes it clear this isn’t a “terminal” so much as a **Stata Terminal panel** (webview) with output cards + a command prompt at the bottom.
-I’d tweak the Quickstart wording to match what people will literally see:

-## Quickstart

 1. Install the **Stata Workbench** extension.
 2. Open a `.do` file in VS Code (or a compatible editor).
 3. Run **Stata: Run Selection/Line** (press the play button on the top right).
 The **Stata Terminal** panel opens automatically the first time you run a command.